 Know your Child's Information by Obtaining a SAFE CHILD Card

-Statistics show that 34 percent of parents in the United States do not know their child's exact height, weight and eye color.
+Statistics show that 34 percent of parents in the United States do not know their child's exact height, weight, and eye color.
 And, when a child is reported missing, time can be the greatest adversary.
-Possessing up-to-date photographs and detailed information about a child are important proactive measures that greatly assist law enforcement to quickly respond to a child's disappearance.
+Possessing up-to-date photographs and detailed information about a child are important proactive measures that greatly assist law enforcement in quickly responding to a child's disappearance.

 Child Passenger Safety